JabRef/user-documentation/en/CustomImports.md

 In your favorite IDE or text editor create a class derived from `ImportFormat` that implements methods `getFormatName()`, `isRecognizedFormat` and `importEntries()`.
 Here is an example:

 import java.io.*;
 import java.util.*;

+import net.sf.jabref.importer.ImportFormatReader;
+import net.sf.jabref.importer.OutputPrinter;
-    import net.sf.jabref.*;
+import net.sf.jabref.importer.fileformat.ImportFormat;
-    import net.sf.jabref.imports.ImportFormat;
+import net.sf.jabref.model.entry.BibEntry;
-    import net.sf.jabref.imports.ImportFormatReader;
+import net.sf.jabref.model.entry.BibtexEntryTypes;

-    public class SimpleCsvImporter extends ImportFormat {
+public class SimpleCSVImporter extends ImportFormat {

+    @Override
     public String getFormatName() {
         return "Simple CSV Importer";
     }

+    @Override
     public boolean isRecognizedFormat(InputStream stream) throws IOException {
         return true; // this is discouraged except for demonstration purposes }

+    @Override
-      public List importEntries(InputStream stream) throws IOException {
+    public List<BibEntry> importEntries(InputStream stream, OutputPrinter printer) throws IOException {
-            ArrayList bibitems = new ArrayList();
+        List<BibEntry> bibitems = new ArrayList<>();
         BufferedReader in = new BufferedReader(ImportFormatReader.getReaderDefaultEncoding(stream));

         String line = in.readLine();
         while (line != null) {
-          if (!"".equals(line.trim())) {
+            if (!line.trim().isEmpty()) {
                 String[] fields = line.split(";");
-            BibEntry be = new BibEntry(Util.createNeutralId());
+                BibEntry be = new BibEntry();
-            be.setType(BibtexEntryType.getType("techreport"));
+                be.setType(BibtexEntryTypes.TECHREPORT);
                 be.setField("year", fields[0]);
                 be.setField("author", fields[1]);
                 be.setField("title", fields[2]);
                 bibitems.add(be);
                 line = in.readLine();
             }
         }
         return bibitems;
     }
 }

 Note that the example is in the default package.
-Suppose you have saved it under `/mypath/SimpleCsvImporter.java`.
-Also suppose the JabRef-2.0.jar is in the same folder as `SimpleCsvImporter.java` and Java is on your command path.
+Suppose you have saved it under `/mypath/SimpleCSVImporter.java`.
+Also suppose the JabRef-2.0.jar is in the same folder as `SimpleCSVImporter.java` and Java is on your command path.
 Compile it using a JSDK 1.4 e.g. with

-    javac -classpath JabRef-2.0.jar SimpleCsvImporter.java
+    javac -classpath JabRef-2.0.jar SimpleCSVImporter.java

-Now there should be a file `/mypath/SimpleCsvImporter.class`.
+Now there should be a file `/mypath/SimpleCSVImporter.class`.

 In JabRef, open **Options -&gt; Manage custom imports**, and click **Add from folder**.
 Navigate to `/mypath` and click the **Select ...** button.
-Select the `SimpleCsvImporter.class` and click the **Select ...** button.
+Select the `SimpleCSVImporter.class` and click the **Select ...** button.
 Your importer should now appear in the list of custom importers under the name "Simple CSV Importer" and, after you click **Close** also in the **File -&gt; Import -&gt; Custom Importers** and **File -&gt; Import and Append -&gt; Custom Importers** submenus of the JabRef window.

 ## Sharing your work

 With custom importer files, it's fairly simple to share custom import formats between users.
-If you write an import filter for a format not supported by JabRef, or an improvement over an existing one, we encourage you to post your work on our SourceForge.net page.
+If you write an import filter for a format not supported by JabRef, or an improvement over an existing one, we encourage you to post your work on our GitHub page.
 We'd be happy to distribute a collection of submitted import files, or to add to the selection of standard importers.